websanco/liferay-learn/docs/dxp/7.x/en/liferay-internals/fundamentals/apis-as-osgi-services.md

 ### Add a Dependency on the API

-Here is the implementation module `build.Gradle` file.
+Here is the implementation module `build.gradle` file.

 ```groovy
 dependencies {